lakshmivishal9496/Soft-Health/README.md

 Features

 🔐 Login System
-Securely register and log in to your account to access personalized recommendations and track your progress.
+Securely register and log in to your account to access personalized recommendations.

 🧠 Personality Test
 Take a comprehensive personality test based on the Myers-Briggs Type Indicator (MBTI) to gain insights into your personality traits and how they may impact your mental health.